Don’t Drop the Soap: Why We Need to Talk About Male Rape in Pop Culture

 You know, I wish I could say that I was surprised to see yet another show play male rape off as a joke, but at this point, how could I be?
 I’ve watched enough television over the years to know that men getting sexually assaulted and raped is almost universally palmed off as humorous – when beloved family sitcom Third Rock from the Sun can squeeze in a “don’t drop the soap!” gag to rapturous laughter, I think it’s fair to say that this is just the way that pop culture has decided to handle these issues.

 I could sit here and list out examples for you – Nip/Tuck has one of its main duo raped by a serial killer, and he “gets over” it by having a threesome and declaring “I’m back, baby!” (and the less said about all the times that a Ryan Murphy show has had a man raped to death by a spike, the better).
 The Mindy Project features a scene where a blackout-drunk man is raped by his ex-wife, and later quits his job over the incident.
 Long Shot, a movie out earlier this year, sees it’s male lead having an explicit video of himself leaked against his will, to the amusement of the rest of the cast.
+Even Buffy, as I wrote a couple of days ago, an ostensibly forward-thinking show, featured a couple of rape plots against men that were handled as little more than conduits for the emotions of other people.
 That’s just off the top of my head – you can probably think of at least a half-dozen more without even trying.
 And that’s not even counting all the hysterical prison rape gags that litter anything you’ve ever watched.

 Look, I’m no prude about rape jokes – I wrote a fucking book called Rape Jokes, for goodness sake – but, as the conversation about rape and sexual assault becomes more nuanced in the aftermath of the Me Too movement, it just stuns me that these changes have apparently all but breezed by the treatment of men in similar circumstances.
 Yes, rape has been a vastly overused and problematic tool of violence against women in the media, and God knows I want to see that change.
 But at least we seem to accept, for the most part, that it is something serious.
 When it comes to men, it’s still generally brushed off as little more than a joke – ha, look at how this man apparently had his masculinity compromised by someone invading his personal space in a violating way!
 Men are strong and powerful and aren’t weak enough to let themselves get sexually assaulted, so these stories in the media can be written off as a joke, right?